Key takeaways:

 One way to increase lifespan in lab animals is to decrease calories.

 Restricting calories works great for short-lived animals, but it doesn’t seem to be all that effective for humans and other long-lived mammals.
 But, this does point to metabolism being intertwined with longevity in some ways.
-A couple of the theoretical reasons for why calorie restriction increases lifespan include changes to IGF1 (insulin-like growth factor 1) and autophagy.[ref]
+A couple of the theoretical reasons why calorie restriction increases lifespan include changes to IGF1 (insulin-like growth factor 1) and autophagy.[ref]

 IGF1 (insulin-like growth factor 1) synthesizes in the liver.
 The level of growth hormone in the body is one of the main regulators, causing the liver to increase or decrease IGF1 production.
 IGF1 binds to its receptor on cell membranes throughout different tissues in the body.
-This binding activates many different actions to happen inside of a cell that are mostly related to being pro-growth.
+This binding activates many different actions inside of a cell that are mostly related to being pro-growth.
 Lower levels of IGF1 are linked with extended lifespan in a lot of species, but there is a big tradeoff, at least in humans…IGF1 is really important for cognitive function and brain plasticity.[ref]

 Longevity and lifespan are often about tradeoffs — those things that are beneficial for initial growth and development can become problematic later in life.
 IGF1 epitomizes this concept of tradeoffs, at least to some degree.